 - The world is starting to realize pipelines are NOT the enemy, they are the solution.

-- Our onshore UIC disposal system is showing signs of stress in more than a few areas (suggesting disposal injection could potentially be constrained in certain specific regions and formations.)
+- Our onshore oilfield water disposal system is showing signs of stress in more than a few areas (suggesting disposal injection could potentially be constrained in certain specific regions and formations.)
 Re-using and treating more water means we also dispose of less water, and done right, should minimize water trucking to disposal wells.

 In other words (and the key takeaway for us all): injecting less water and minimizing transport means treating more water.